nextcloud/documentation/developer_manual/design/navigation.rst

 Introduction
 =============

-The main navigation menu represent the most important part of your app.
+The main navigation menu represents the main navigation of your app.

 It needs to be: